 ~ Karen Tan, LCSW, CFS President & CEO

-Over the past three years, Child & Family Service (CFS) piloted Transition to Success® (TTS), an anti-poverty model of care, in our programs on the islands of Kaua‘i and Maui.
+For three years, from 2016-2019, Child & Family Service (CFS) piloted Transition to Success® (TTS), an anti-poverty model of care, in our programs on the islands of Kaua‘i and Maui.
 TTS is a system of care that changes our understanding and response to poverty – treating poverty as a condition, NOT as a character flaw.
-As with any “condition,” things can get improve when given the right support and tools; TTS helps CFS Family Advocates identify what is needed to enact positive change in each participant’s unique situation.
+As with any “condition,” improvements are possible given the right support and tools; TTS helps CFS staff identify a roadmap to success in each participant’s unique situation.

-We deliberately measured the impact of TTS across 19 domains on a quarterly basis over a three-year pilot period (Fall 2016 – Winter 2019).
-Careful review of data indicates that CFS has a clear and focused way to help move families in Hawai‘i out of poverty – by reviewing and assessing scorecard information that identifies progress, allowing providers to adapt to each participant’s needs.
-Data also shows that it is important to expand the TTS model across all CFS programs statewide, as well as the entire Human Service Sector in Hawai‘i.
+We deliberately measured the impact of TTS across 19 domains of self-sufficiency on a quarterly basis over the three-year pilot period.
+The data indicates that CFS has a clear and focused way to help move families in Hawai‘i out of poverty – by reviewing and assessing scorecard information that identifies progress we allow providers the flexibility to adapt to each participant’s needs.
+Data also shows that it is important to expand the TTS model across all CFS programs statewide, as well as the entire human service sector in Hawai‘i.
+TTS has proven to be scalable, sustainable, measurable, multi-generational, and transformational.

-Using 19 self-sufficiency domains, which are determinants necessary to thrive independently, CFS Family Advocates partner with participants to assess their progress in each area on a scale of 1-5 (1 = crisis and 5 = empowered).
-When action is suggested by the assessment, the Family Advocate works with the participant to identify barriers that are preventing success in that domain.
-Together, a map of their hopes and dreams is created and used to identify short-term and intermediate goals to help overcome barriers.
+Using the accepted 19 self-sufficiency domains, considered the determinants necessary to thrive independently, CFS staff partner with participants to assess their progress in each area on a scale of 1-5 (1 = crisis and 5 = empowered).
+When action is suggested by the assessment, staff works with the participant to identify barriers that are preventing success in that particular domain.
+Together, a map of their hopes and dreams is created and used to identify short-term and intermediate goals to help overcome recognized challenges.
 Once they have successfully moved past these barriers, they can focus on achieving their long-term goals.

 - Children’s Education